 - Managing queue lengths to minimise wait times

-Principle Seven: Apply cadence, synchronize the cross-domain planning
+Principle Seven: Apply cadence, synchronise the cross-domain planning

-Cadence refers to the continual rhythm for development and is important to improving project and planning predictability.
+Cadence refers to the continual rhythm for development.
+It is important for improving project and planning predictability.
 Synchronisation ensures multiple perspectives are considered, evaluated and integrated at the same time.
-Utilizing a consistent development cadence and synchronization along with cross-domain planning gives organisations the mechanisms they need to effectively operate in an increasingly fast-paced and ever-changing market.
+Using a consistent development cadence and synchronisation along with cross-domain planning gives organisations the mechanisms they need to operate in an increasingly fast-paced and changing market.

 Principle Eight: Unlock the intrinsic motivation of knowledge workers

 Organisations that use SAFe understand that individuals are the backbone of a successful project and they are not motivated by money alone.
-In fact, research has shown that many employees are citing a lack of feeling valued by the organisation (54 per cent) and managers (52 per cent) as well as the lack of sense of belonging (51 per cent) being the top three reasons why employees resign.
-Providing a sense of autonomy and purpose by generating an environment that encourages collaboration and empowers employees to achieve more is critical to achieving higher levels of employee engagement and productivity.
+In fact, research has shown that many employees are feeling undervalued by the organisation (54 per cent) and managers (52 per cent), as well as lacking a sense of belonging (51 per cent).
+These are the top three reasons why employees resign.
+Providing a sense of autonomy and purpose, generating an environment that encourages collaboration, and empowering employees to achieve more is critical to achieving higher levels of employee engagement and productivity.

 Principle Nine: Decentralise decision-making

 One of the critical critiques of traditional waterfall levels is the amount of time wasted on seeking approval through the chain of command.
-The fast delivery cycles SAFe aims for requires a decentralized decision-making process that aims to reduce delays, improve development flow, enable feedback to be received faster and allow for a more innovative solution to be generated in the most effective manner.
+The faster delivery cycles SAFe aims to achieve require a decentralised decision-making process to reduce delays, improved development flow, and faster feedback to generate a more innovative solution.

-However, on an enterprise level, organisations are often making significant strategic goals that need to consider the global economic contexts that would require more centralized decision-making processes.
-In order to facilitate both needs, the SAFe approach encourages proper training and empowerment of employees along with a robust decision-making framework to help ensure a fast flow of value.
+However, on an enterprise level, organisations are making significant strategic goals.
+These often need to consider the global economic contexts and therefore require more centralised decision-making processes.
+In order to facilitate this, the SAFe approach encourages proper training and empowerment of employees along with a robust decision-making framework to ensure a fast flow of value.

 Principle Ten: Organise around value

-Organising around value over benefits is a relatively new concept as organisations have traditionally sought clear benefits or sheer financial figures as their benchmark for success.
-However, the digital age demands excessive speed and flexibility from organisations in order to keep up with new innovations and respond to the changing customer needs.
-The focus on value enables SAFe organisations to easily pivot their portfolio of investments as success dimensions are considered in terms of value, specifically customer-based value, and decisions are made with the goal of achieving the most value for the organisation.
+Organising around value rather than benefits is a relatively new concept.
+Traditionally, organisations have sought clear benefits or identified financial figures as their benchmark for success.
+However, the digital age demands greater speed and flexibility from organisations to keep up with new innovations and changing customer needs.
+The focus on value enables SAFe organisations to easily pivot their portfolio of investments in terms of value – specifically customer-based value – and decisions are made with the goal of achieving the most value for the organisation.